 In Berlin you can easily forget that you are in a big city: There are numerous lakes, countless parks and a green surrounding countryside.
-We recommend exploring all this by bicycle, because cycling through Berlin’s summer is twice as much fun: you’ll be out in the fresh air and quickly out in the countryside.
+We recommend exploring all this by bike.
+Cycling through the summer of Berlin allows you to be out and about in the fresh air and quickly in the countryside.
 We’ll show you the most beautiful rides along the banks of the River Spree, to the lakes and to the surrounding areas.

 Tip 1: Berlin Wall bike path 1 in the north